Publix Couponing 101 How to Coupon at Publix

 Pay: 09¢ for both ~ 5¢ each

-In addition to the Green and Purple Flyer store coupons, Publix usually has seasonal coupon books out or a holiday coupon book (sometimes more than one) book out.
+In addition to the Extra Savings Flyer store coupons, Publix usually has seasonal coupon books out or a holiday coupon book (sometimes more than one) book out.
 Some of these books are printable, some you can only find in the store.
 They often have store tear pads and peelies as well, so while in Publix keep your eyes peeled for all these additional savings.

 To the right, is an example with an in-store display of Publix coupon tear pads which you may often find on end caps or store displays as well.
 Remember you can determine the type of coupon these are by looking for the LU# in the bottom corner.
 Occasionally the Publix coupons books have a manufacturer coupon in them so always check for the LU# when planning your trip.

 In addition to store coupons, Publix accepts competitor coupons.
 Each store accepts different competitors.
 Usually, it is stores, within a few miles of your Publix they are in competition with.
 They want your business, rather than you purchasing the items at Target, so they will accept the Target coupons you have on matching items in their store.
 The store usually has its competitors listed on a sign near the door. (see pic on right) If you can not find the sign you can ask customer service which competitor’s coupons they accept.
 You can also call your store, if you are planning a trip and ask Customer Service.

 The Publix Policy allows you to use either a Publix store coupon or competitor store coupon on an item, not both.
 The max coupons you can use on one item is ONE store coupon